frontenddogma/web-development-glossary/manuscript/f.md

 Forward compatibility
 : A design characteristic that allows a system to accept input intended for a later version of itself.
 The concept can be applied to entire systems, telecommunication signals, electrical interfaces, data communication protocols, file formats, and programming languages.
 A standard supports forward compatibility if a product that complies with earlier versions can “gracefully” process input designed for later versions of the standard, ignoring new parts which it does not understand.&nbsp;[†](#w-forward-compatibility)

+Forward secrecy
+: A feature of specific key agreement protocols that gives assurances that session keys will not be compromised even if long-term secrets used in the session key exchange are compromised.
+For HTTPS, the long-term secret is typically the private signing key of the server.
+The value of forward secrecy is that it protects past communication, yet it also depends on the capabilities of the adversary.&nbsp;[†](#w-forward-secrecy)

 FOSI
 : → Formatting Output Specification Instance